christopherseaman/abstract_gpt/readme.md

 - **Increase Flexibility:** Allow directory and output file paths to be parameters, enhancing the script's usability across different environments and use cases.

 ## Alternative Approach - NLP using OpenAI's API

+It is not possible to craft RegEx clever enough to capture every possible manner of expressing confidence intervals.
+Instead, you could use a pre-trained large language model combined with structured output constraints.
 Included is an example of how this could work in `extract_openai.py`.

 ### Code Summary
 1. **Setup:** Loads libraries and API key from file `dot.env`